Cargo jet with three reported aboard crashes in water near Houston

 FAA spokesperson Lynn Lunsford said that initial reports indicated that three people were on board.

+"At this point, it's total devastation," he said, adding that searchers have not found any survivors or any remains.
+"I feel like it's probably a crash that nobody would be capable of surviving," Hawthorne said.

+Witnesses who called police described the plane going down nose-first into the bay, Hawthorne said.
+The water goes from 5 feet deep to zero where it becomes a mud marsh, he said.
+"It's not going to be an easy recovery task for us to do," he said.

-Lunsford added that FAA investigators were on their way to the accident site and the National Transportation Safety Board has been notified.
+Lunsford said that FAA investigators were on their way to the accident site and the National Transportation Safety Board has been notified.

 The NTSB will be in charge of the investigation and said it was sending a team to investigate.